-Global settings (Preferences) for RealTracks are made in the RealTracks Settings dialog, which opens with control+click on the [RealTracks] button or the menu command Windows | RealTracks Settings.
+Global settings (preferences) for RealTracks are made in the RealTracks Settings dialog.

-The dialog also opens with control+shift+K or R T 2 return keys.
+It opens with control+click on the [RealTracks] button or the menu command Windows | RealTracks Settings.
+It also opens with control+shift+K or R T 2 return keys.